Register

 In 2024, we're offering the project to aviation's Young Professionals as an expansion of the "pilot" we offered for YP's in 2023:

-• SPRING: a Zoom Orientation open to aviation employees under 40 who register with us.
+• SPRING: a Zoom Orientation on MAY 31 open to aviation employees under 40 who register with us.
 Program mechanics will be outlined, Mentors (including industry leaders as well as aviation employees from the book) will be introduced and copies of the "Reclaiming the Sky" ebook will be provided.

 • SUMMER: read the book over the summer at your own pace.
 "Reclaiming the Sky" profiles airport and airline employees in Boston, New York and Washington, DC who came to work in the morning of September, 11, 2001 expecting a normal day, only to find that "just doing my job" was to become the creed of heroes.
-An ONLINE workshop will be offered in August to give Young Professional participants and Mentors a chance to discuss the lessons, and explore how to apply them to meet today's challenges.
-Participants will have a chance to write a short essay to express what they learn.
+An ONLINE workshop will be offered on JULY 19 to give Young Professional participants and Mentors a chance to discuss the lessons, and explore how to apply them to meet today's challenges.
+Participants will have a chance to use the workshop to make notes for a short essay to express what they learn.

-• FALL: Essay winners will be announced in early September, as part of commemorating the anniversary of 9/11.
-Essay winners, including first, second and third place, with cash prizes of $1000, $500 and $250, will be recognized at ACI-NA's annual conference in Long Beach, CA in late September and presented with awards.
+• FALL: Essays are to be submitted online by August 7 and winners will be announced on AUGUST 19.
+Essay winners, including first, second and third place, will win cash prizes of $1000, $500 and $250.
+The three winners will be offered a free registration to the ACI-NA annual conference, where they will be recognized on stage at ACI-NA's conference the second week of September and presented with their awards.

 PARTICIPANTS: Submit your essay here